First measurement of near-threshold J/$\psi $ exclusive photoproduction off the proton: The experiment

 The GlueX experiment uses a linearly-polarized, tagged photon beam produced by the 12 GeV Continuous Electron Beam Accelerator Facility (CEBAF).
 The electron beam is incident on a diamond radiator, and produces a bremsstrahlung spectrum proportional to $~1/E_\gamma$ and a primary coherent peak adjusted to be in the energy range of $8.2-9.0$~GeV.
 We also use data taken with an aluminum radiator, which does not produce coherent radiation.
 The scattered electron is analyzed with a $9$~T$\cdot $m dipole magnet and detected in a tagging scintillator array allowing the photon energy to be determined with a resolution of $0.2$\%.
 The photon beam is collimated through a $5$~mm diameter hole at a distance of $75$~m from the radiator.
 Following this, the photon flux and energy are monitored by an electron-positron pair spectrometer system \cite{PS}.

-The GlueX detector is based on a $2$~T, $4$~m-long solenoid magnet and has full azimuthal and $1^\circ<\theta<120^\circ$ polar angle coverage.
-A $30$~cm-long liquid hydrogen target is placed inside the solenoid.
+The GlueX detector is based on a $2$T, $4$m-long solenoid magnet and has full azimuthal and $1^\circ<\theta<120^\circ$ polar angle coverage.
+A $30$cm-long liquid hydrogen target is placed inside the solenoid.
 A scintillating start counter surrounding the target helps to select the beam bunch \cite{ST}.
 Charged particle reconstruction around the target is performed by the Central Drift Chamber (CDC), consisting of straw tubes grouped in $28$ layers with axial and stereo orientation.
 In the forward direction $24$ planes of drift chambers with both wire and cathode strip readout are used \cite{FDC}.
 The two drift chamber systems are surrounded by a lead-scintillator electromagnetic barrel calorimeter (BCAL) \cite{BCAL}.
 Electronically, the calorimeter is grouped in $192$ azimuthal segments and in four radial layers, allowing the reconstruction of both transverse and longitudinal shower development.

-The detector hermeticity in the forward direction outside of the magnet is achieved by the Time-of-Flight (TOF) scintillator wall and the lead-glass electromagnetic Forward Calorimeter (FCAL), both located approximately $6$~m from the target.
+The detector hermeticity in the forward direction outside of the magnet is achieved by the Time-of-Flight scintillator wall and the lead-glass electromagnetic Forward Calorimeter (FCAL), both located approximately $6$~m from the target.
 Both calorimeters, FCAL and BCAL, are used to trigger the detector readout, requiring sufficient total energy deposition.
-A pipelined readout of all detectors allows operation at high trigger rate ($\sim 40$~kHz) and small dead time.
 The intensity of the beam in the region above the $J/\psi $ threshold was $2\times10^7$~photons/s in 2016 and the first period of 2017, and was then increased to $5\times10^7$~photons/s for the rest of 2017, resulting in a total accumulated luminosity of $\sim 68$~pb$^{-1}$.
 In 2016 the maximum tagged photon energy was $11.85$~GeV, while for 2017 it was lowered to $11.40$~GeV.
-In 2017 the solenoid field was increased by $12\%$ compared to 2016 running period.
+In 2017 the solenoid field was increased by $12\%$ compared to 2016.

 We study the exclusive reaction $\gamma p \rightarrow p e^+e^-$ in the region of the $e^+e^-$ invariant mass $M(e^+e^-)> 0.90$~GeV, which includes the narrow $\phi $ and $J/\psi $ peaks, and the continuum dominated by the Bethe-Heitler (BH) process.
 Figure~\ref{fig:minv} shows the $M(e^+e^-)$ spectrum data after applying the event selection criteria described below.
 We normalize the $J/\psi $ total cross section to that of BH in the invariant mass range $1.20-2.50$~GeV, thus canceling uncertainties from factors like luminosity and common detector efficiencies.